 We need to get a few things out of the way expectation-wise, so you know exactly what you’re getting into with surf fishing.
-It’s a good way to avoid disappointment but also lets you be more prepared for what you’ll actually experience.
+It’s an excellent way to avoid disappointment and lets you be more prepared for what you’ll experience.

-Unless you’re in Hawaii on a volcanic rock or fishing from a barely protruding seamount, you aren’t going to catch any big offshore pelagic species from the beach.
-You might get some tuna, but it’ll be bonita not bluefin.
+Unless you’re in Hawaii on a volcanic rock or fishing from a barely protruding seamount, you aren’t going to catch any big offshore aquatic species from the beach.
+You might get some tuna, but it’ll be Bonita, not bluefin.

 You won’t go out and catch thirty (insert your target species here) every trip.
-In fact sometimes you might have days where you only get a few nibbles or some catfish and whiting.
-Especially if you aren’t actively moving to better spots around the beach.
+Sometimes you might have days where you only get a few nibbles or some catfish and whiting, especially if you aren’t actively moving to better spots around the beach.

 None of that means you can’t end up in fierce battles with monster fish.
-In fact, some of the hardest fighting fish I’ve fought were hooked in the surf.
+Some of the most challenging fighting fish I’ve fought were hooked in the surf.
 They just happened to be sharks, bull redfish, and 6-foot wide stingrays instead of a tuna or marlin.
-You’ll have days where every cast catches a fish,or you’ll catch something tasty for dinner.
-Just like with any kind of fishing, if you want results you have to use your head and work for it.
+You’ll have days where every cast catches a fish, or you’ll catch something tasty for dinner.
+Like with any fishing, you have to use your head and work for it if you want results.

 Before you go out, you should temper your expectations.
-If you’re wanting to target a species then you should research how to target it If you just want to have a peaceful day and catch a few fish, then you can throw a line just about anywhere.
+If you want to target a species, you should research how to target it.
+If you’re going to have a peaceful day and catch a few fish, then you can throw a line just about anywhere.
 It’s important to decide what you want out of the surf before going out, so you can have a much more enjoyable day.

 Reading the Surf